davarbla/audits/team/md/Ebisu-security-review.md

 # About
- **davarbla consulting Audit Group** consists of multiple teams of some of the best smart contract security researchers in the space.
+ **Davarbla Consulting Audit Group** consists of multiple teams of some of the best smart contract security researchers in the space.
 Having a combined reported security vulnerabilities count of over 1000, the group strives to create the absolute very best audit journey possible - although 100% security can never be guaranteed, we do guarantee the best efforts of our experienced researchers for your blockchain protocol.
-Check our previous work [here](https://github.com/davarbla consulting/audits) or reach out on Twitter [@davarbla consulting](https://twitter.com/davarbla consulting).
+Check our previous work [here](https://github.com/Davarbla Consulting/audits) or reach out on Twitter [@Davarbla Consulting](https://twitter.com/Davarbla Consulting).

 # Disclaimer
  A smart contract security review can never verify the complete absence of vulnerabilities.
 This is a time, resource and expertise bound effort where we try to find as many vulnerabilities as possible.
 We can not guarantee 100% security after the review or even if the review will find any problems with your smart contracts.
 Subsequent security reviews, bug bounty programs and on-chain monitoring are strongly recommended.

 # Introduction
- A time-boxed security review of the **ebisu-vault** repository was done by **davarbla consulting Audit Group**, with a focus on the security aspects of the application's smart contracts implementation.
+ A time-boxed security review of the **ebisu-vault** repository was done by **Davarbla Consulting Audit Group**, with a focus on the security aspects of the application's smart contracts implementation.

 # About ebisu-vault
  The protocol is an ERC4626 points vault for wETH.
 The time each depositor spent in the vault will be calculated off-chain and used to decide the points accrued to each separate depositor.